jedevc/fyp-report/report.md

 An important part of generating some level of variety between different output results is generating new names for variables and functions - different names will make the same program look different, even though they may be otherwise identical.
-However, completely random names will appear nonsensical, and so to prevent this, we use a Markov chain model based on existing libraries, specifically the same `libmusl` as used to provide libc integration.
+However, completely random names will appear nonsensical, so to prevent this, we use a Markov chain model based on existing libraries, specifically the same `libmusl` as used to provide libc integration.